If you've been told to self-isolate and need support, we can help

 - ideas and resources to keep you and other members of your household entertained, active at home and mentally well during your self-isolation period - Visit our Lily website - Things to do page for details

-- signposting to financial support if self-isolation has meant that you're adversely affected financially
+- claiming the £500 Test and Trace Self-Isolation payment if self-isolation has meant that you're adversely affected financially

 Norfolk County Council can help you with